 Remember, they can kick you out for inactivity and, if for any reason you want to stop or get out… your business and organization belongs to them.

-They do have a Cancelation of Agreement policy.
-If you decide to quit, LuLaRoe will buy back your inventory for 90% of your purchase price.
+They do have a Cancelation of Agreement procedure.
+If you decide to begin the exiting process and quit, LuLaRoe has a buyback policy.
+They will buy back your inventory for 90% of your purchase price.
 This applies to clothing items they decide are resalable.

 But, in addition to losing ten percent, you will also be on the hook for all shipping costs.